Dear Midtown Family,

 - Following the lead of local and state recommendations, there will be no Midtown Kids this summer.

-- Due to Mayor Hogsett's order on May 27th, face masks will be required for worship (except for children under 2).
-Click here to read the Mayor's Order.
+- Due to Mayor Hogsett's order, face masks are required for worship (except for children under 2).

 - Entering/Exiting the building.
 In order to maintain social distancing, cones will be set up along the sidewalk, and family units will be asked to wait in line next to a cone as families enter the sanctuary one at a time.
 Families will be directed to their seats by a church staff member.
 Families will also be dismissed at the end of the service row by row to help maintain social distancing.

 - When outside both before and after service, please be mindful of how you congregate.
 We know that you will be very excited to see one another, and we encourage you to socialize outside; however, please be mindful that our neighbors are watching, and by observing social distancing we can show love to our neighbors.